51 Incredible Customer Loyalty Statistics (2024)

-The average American consumer belongs to 16.7 customer loyalty programs (Bond Brand Loyalty)
+On average, American consumers belong to 16.7 customer loyalty programs (Bond Brand Loyalty)

 Of those loyalty and rewards programs, the most actively used are credit cards, high-frequency retail, mid-frequency retail, travel, and dining.

-Fetch Rewards is a mobile app that incentivizes users for shopping with their favorite brands.
-Searches are up 2,850%.
+Fetch Rewards is a mobile app that incentivizes users to shop with their favorite brands.
+Searches are up 183%.

 64% of loyalty program members spend more money to maximize points earnings (Bond Brand Loyalty)